rumca-js/Django-link-archive/README.md

  - automatic / configurable git export

 ## Problems with other RSS readers

- - Nextcloud 'News' plugin however currently does not provide: tag support, search ability
+ - Currently Nextcloud 'News' plugin does not provide: tag support, search ability
- - thunderbird does not allow tagging, searching by tags
+ - Thunderbird does not allow tagging, searching links by tags
- - feedly is not local, does not store your data on your hardware
+ - Feedly is not local, does not store your data on your hardware
- - feeder does not provide search ability, nor tagging.
-Does not display icons for RSS entries, in views
+ - Feeder (phone) does not provide search ability, nor tagging.
+Cannot configure 'view' for my liking
- - newsboat is CLI, and it does not provide exhaustive search capabilities
+ - Newsboat is CLI, and it does not provide exhaustive search capabilities

 ## Screenshots